REGULAR PUMPING OF YOUR SYSTEM IS VITAL

 Dense grass cover and other shallow rooted plants are beneficial over a septic field.
 However, do not plant trees because large plant roots can clog or break the pipes.

-Avoid compacting the soil over the infiltration area.
+Avoid compacting the soil over the drain field area.
 Do not drive or park vehicles over the area and don't build a shed or driveway in this area.
-These activities can also crack pipes or cause the distribution box to settle unevenly, meaning that effluent will only flow into part of the drain field.
+These activities can also crack pipes or cause the distribution box (if applicable) to settle unevenly, meaning that effluent will only flow into part of the drain field.

 Tanks need to be pumped every three to five years, depending on use.
 Tanks with filters should have the filter cleaned yearly.
 If the tank gets too full, particles of scum or sludge will flush out of the tank.
 This material will clog the drain tiles and cause the septic system to fail.

-Hire a licensed professional (listed in the phone book under "septic tank cleaners") to pump the waste out of your tank.
-The tank should be pumped out through the manhole, not the smaller inspection ports.
+Hire a licensed SEPTIC professional to pump the waste out of your tank.
+The tank should be pumped out through the manhole, not the smaller inspection ports or clean out pipe.
 The tank should be cleaned completely, leaving nothing in the tank.
-Make sure the baffles are inspected and that the tank is checked for leaks.
+Make sure the baffles are inspected and that the tank is checked for deterioration.

-Affordable Rates on Maintenance Tank Pumping!
-Call to Schedule!
+Affordable Rates on Tank Pumping!
+Call today to Schedule!

 251-634-4855